Image

 From 1970 to 2022, women all over the world fought to pass 2,000 laws to further gender equality and won, as data from the latest Women, Business, and the Law (WBL) report reveal.
 Still, only 14 countries have achieved ...

-Don't Miss out!
-When you join WEESA you'll have access to our Monthly Digest, regular learning events and curated content on women's economic empowerment in South Asia and best practices globally.
+Don't miss out!
+When you join WEESA you'll have access to our Monthly Digest and regular learning events.
+And don't forget to bookmark weesacop.org (our website) -- a one-stop resource for recent and curated WEE-related content covering South Asia and best practices globally.

 WE WANT TO HEAR FROM YOU